JRasmusBm/git-workshop/05_merge_vs_rebase.md

 ### Enforce the conclusion above

-These will take some getting used to, but they will improve your life over time.
+These take some getting used to, but they really improve our life using git over time.

 ```gitconfig
 [merge]